-TO THE EDITOR OF THE RELIGIO-PHILOSOPHICAL JOURNAL I have read with care and interest the article of Mrs. E. I., Saxon, in the JOURNAL of January 10th.
-I approve fully the exposing of every weak point in Spiritualism, though by so doing we put argu-ments in the mouths of our enemies.
-It can hard-ments in the mouths of our enemies. ly be expected that mistakes and errors should not occur in all we do, but the true man and woman will alm to profit by all experience.
-To accept wise counsel and desire to be led into all truth, has ever been the wish and prayer of honest souls.
-If there is danger in mediumship we ought to learn where the quicksands are located, that we may avoid them if possible.
+To THE EDITOR OF THE RELIGIO-PHILOSOPHICAL JOURNAL I have read with care and interest the article of Mrs. E. L. Saxon, in the JOURNAL of January 10th.
+I approve fully the exposing of every weak point in Spiritualism, though by so doing we put arguments in the mouths of our enemies.
+It can hardby be expected that mistakes and errors should not occur in all we do, but the true man and woman will aim to profit by all experience.
+To accept wise counsel and desire to be led into all truth, has ever been the wish and prayer of honest Souls.

+If there is danger in mediumship we ought to learn where the quicksands are located, that We may avoid them if possible.
 In the affairs of this life, some are sanguine and positive, moving from their own conceptions, asking counsel from none, while others are seeking advice from all.
-I think the first of the above are most successful, but how the first of the above are most successful, but how do any of us know how much we owe to invisible influences.
-I know of no public speaker on the spiritual roatrum to day, who discards entirely those influences, and most of them claim a hand or control, as they call it, who are ever ready with their inspiring energy.
-There are many in-spirational speakers with whom I have no ac-quaintance, but Mrs Brigham I know claims this, and certainly gives evidence of aid and power be-yond herself.
-Christianity has ever claimed di-vine inspiration, though many of its precepts as carried out by its advocates, have not savored of divinity.
-The exercise of our highest judgment and reason, must be the most effectual way to strengthen and unfold those faculties, but how and when we should resist the counsel of seen or and when we should resist the counsel of scen or unseen friends, and act from our own judgment, is the question
+I think the first of the above are most successful, but how do any of us know how much we owe to infisible influences.
+I know of no public speaker on the spiritual rostrum to day, who discards entirely those influences, and most of them claim a band or control, as they call it, who are ever ready with their inspiring energy.
+There are many inspirational speakers with whom I have no acquaintance, but Mrs Brigham I know claims this, and certainly gives evidence of ald and power beyond herself.
+Christiavity has ever claimed divine inspiration, though many of its precepts as carried out by its advocates, have not savored he first of the shove are most successful, but how carried out by its advocates, have not savored of divinity.
+The exercise of our highest judgmen and reason, must be the most effectual way to strengthen and unfold those faculties, but how and when we should resist the counsel of seen or unseen friends, and act from our own judgment, is unseen friends, and act from our own judgment, is the question

-I think it is to the external manifestations that the evidently pure and true mind of Mrs Saxon alludes, and as these have caused so much angry andles, and as these have caused so mildt angly bitter controversy of late, it is earnestly hoped that before long the "hay, wood and stubble" con-nected with them, will be burned up.
-How can we ignore the facts, however connected with mod-ern Spiritualism?
-Must not all science have facts for the basis?
+I think it is to the external manifestations that the evidently pure and true mind of Mrs. Saxon alludes, and as these have caused so much angry bitter controversy of late, it is carnestly hoped that before long the "hay, wood and stubble" connected with them, will be burned up.
+How can we ignore the facts, however connected with modero Spiritualism?
+Must not/all science have facts for the basis?
 Do we not through mediums, get the facts, and can we get them elsewhere?
-Many true mediums have been falsely charged with frauds, but as this is so fearfully disgusting, and that it calls out a difference of opinion.
+Many true mediums have been falsely charged with frauds, but as this is so fearfully disgusting, and so much has been practiced, it is not wonderful that it calls out a difference of opinion.

+There are many floating, ignorant persons who

 There are many floating, ignorant persons who throw themselves upon the world with a supposed mission, but, perhaps, no more among Spiritual-ists than any of the sects.
-The organizations and wealth, however, of the latter, enable them to conceal, or hide these weak ones within their own bosom.
-If we had no mountebanks and cheats, we could boast much of what any and all other religious bodies cannot.
-If we try the spirits as we should, they could not lead us into wild and doubtful speculations, and if with wife and children around us, we could hardly be made to believe that we had not our affinity
+The organizations and wealth, however, of the latter, enable them to con-ceal, or hide these weak ones within their own bosom.
+If we had no mountebanks and cheats, we could boast much of what any and all other reaffinity.

+If we try the spirits as we should, they could not lead us into wild and doubtful speculations and if with wife and children around us, we could hardly be made to believe that we had not our